Theta-Limited/OpenAthenaAndroid/TROUBLESHOOTING.md

 To use this app, you need a GeoTIFF or DTED (resolution level 2 or higher) Digital Elevation Model (DEM) file covering your Area of Operations.
 DEM files store terrain elevation data for an area on Earth.
 OpenAthena performs a simulated ray-cast from a drone camera's position and orientation towards the digital twin of Earth terrain represented by the elevation model.
 This technique is used by the software to precisely locate any pixel within a given drone image.

-GeoTIFF DEM files obtained from the [STRM GL1 30m](https://portal.opentopography.org/raster?opentopoID=OTSRTM.082015.4326.1) tend to produce more accurate target results than DTED files.
+GeoTIFF DEM files tend to produce more accurate target results than DTED files.

 OpenAthena for Android v0.21.0 and higher can automatically download DEM files when an internet connection is present.
 It also allows the user to download a custom-specified area (Manage Elevation Models -> Load New DEM) for later use offline.
 Downloaded DEMs are saved in the application cache directory where they may be automatically loaded by the app whenever you load a drone image from the corresponding area.